Convex Analytic Method Revisited: Further Optimality Results and Performance of Deterministic Policies in Average Cost Stochastic Control: Denseness of Performance of Stationary Deterministic Policies

 \item[\ttup{iii}] The kernel $\cT(\D{y} \smid x,u)$ is such that, the family of conditional probability measures $\{\cT(\D{y} \smid x,u), x \in \mathbb{X}, u\in \mathbb{U}\}$ admit densities $f_{x,u}(y)$ with respect to a reference measure and all such densities are bounded and equicontinuous (over $x \in \mathbb{X}, u\in \mathbb{U}$).

-\item[\ttup{iv}] One of the following holds: \hyperlink{H1}{(H1)} holds and the bounded cost function $c(x,u)$ is continuous; or \hyperlink{H2}{(H2)(a)} holds and the bounded cost function $c(x,u)$ is continuous in $u$ for every $x$. \end{itemize} Then, deterministic and stationary policies are dense among those that are randomized and stationary, in the sense that the cost under any randomized stationary policy can be approximated arbitrarily well by deterministic and stationary policies. \end{theorem}
+\item[\ttup{iv}] One of the following holds: \hyperlink{H1}{(H1)} holds and the bounded cost function $c(x,u)$ is continuous; or \hyperlink{H2}{(H2)(a)} holds and the bounded cost function $c(x,u)$ is continuous in $u$ for every $x$. \end{itemize} Then, deterministic and stationary policies are dense among those that are randomized and stationary, in the sense that the cost under any randomized stationary policy can be approximated arbitrarily well by deterministic and stationary policies.
+Furthermore, the dense set of deterministic and stationary policies can be assumed to have finite range. \end{theorem}

 Before presenting the proof, we note that a list of sufficient conditions for \cref{dobCont} are presented in \cite[Theorem 3.2]{hernandez1991recurrence} and these all have a relationship with the Dobrushin's ergodicity coefficient \cite{dobrushin1956central}.